 When mailing a letter or postcard to an inmate, please address your mail as follows:

-Craighead County Juvenile Detention Center Inmate Mail
+The Craighead County Juvenile Detention Center has a zero-tolerance policy regarding mail violations.

+When mailing a letter or postcard to an inmate, please address your mail as follows: